ennas-de/ennas-de/README.md

 <div>
  <div align="center"> I'm Abdulhakeem, I build Solutions (Dreams and Futures) </div>

- <p>By leveraging several tools, skill sets, and years of experience to:</p>
+ <p>By leveraging several tools, skill sets, and years of experiences to:</p>
  <table>
   <tr><td>1.
 Build websites (that can be used as a catalog, brand platform, and/or sales funnel).
 These websites help businesses grow, drive engagements, and serve as cardinal tools for online presence.</td>
   </tr>